NightHydra/AdvancedComputerSystemsProjects/SecondRoundProjects/MatrixMultiplicationProject/report.md

 Therefore, we compute a roofline performance of around 64GB for GEMM and around 940GFLOPS of SPMM (though again this one is flawed).
-In theory, the memory bandwidth of the machine being tested is 40GB / s meaning we are getting slightly better performance most likely due to cache prefetching.
+In theory, the memory bandwidth of the machine being tested is 40GB / s as determined in a previous project for this course meaning we are getting slightly better performance most likely due to cache prefetching.

 ## Density Sweep and SPMM performance